12 October 2020

 Last but not least, I personally try to be as engaged as I can.
 Don’t be afraid to answer during seminars.
 You are all there for the same reason.
 Read what other students and your seminar tutor are saying, and if you have a question, ask for clarification.
 Check your Canvas discussion board often and try to engage and respond.
 More importantly, if you feel you’re falling behind, speak up.
 Don’t wait until an assignment is almost due to ask questions or report issues. .
 We are all here to learn so email your tutor and be proactive in asking for support.
 They're there to help.

-At ARU, we're working hard to create Covid-secure campuses and manage the risk of coronavirus transmission.
-Some of our students, like Sofia, have chosen to study online before returning to campus later in the academic year.
-Find out more about these arrangements, and studying at ARU, at one of our Open Days.
+At ARU, we've worked hard to create safe and inclusive campuses and manage the risk of coronavirus transmission.
+In 2020-21 some of our students, like Sofia, chose to study online for a semester before returning to campus.
+Find out more about studying with us at one of our Open Days.